piteren/pypoks/pologic/pologic.md

 additional notes:
 - the actual table POT size is added in the second line (02), after blinds (07), after each MOV (11,13,19), at the beginning of each river (16)
-- if the break pattern is not be added at the end (20) the game would continue by the table till the end of a hand
+- if the break pattern is not added at the end (20) the game would continue by the table till the end of a hand